illinoistech-itm/jhajek/itmd-521/tooling-assignment/Readme.md

 ### Windows 10 and 11

 The name of the third party Windows Package manager is Chocolatey.
 The download is located at [Chocolatey.org](https://chocolatey.org/ "Chocolatey.org download page").
+Windows 11 now has `winget` directly integrated to the OS.

 For Windows place a screenshot of the version command output for: ```choco --version```.